-MATH 2213 Calculus for Business and Biology is a study of differential and integral calculus with an emphasis on applications in the business and involves solving problems involving polynomial, exponential, and logarithmic functions.
-Prerequisite: MATH 1613 (or concurrent enrollment) or instructor approval.
+MATH 2213 Calculus for Business and Biology is the informal study of differentiation and integration as applied primarily to polynomial, exponential, and logarithmic functions.
+Intended for students planning to major in business, life science, and social science.
+Prerequisite: MATH 1523 (or concurrent enrollment) or instructor approval.
 OSRHE Matrix MA 303, MA 602.
 (3-0-3)